Convert anything, at global scale.

 Why convert HEVC/H.265 to TS?

-Convert to TS when the destination expects transport streams, such as broadcast workflows, segment-based media handling, receiver recordings, or other systems where packetized streaming compatibility matters.
+Choose TS as target when the destination expects transport streams, such as broadcast workflows, segment-based media handling, receiver recordings, or other systems where packetized streaming compatibility matters.

 What changes when converting HEVC/H.265 to TS?